Invertex/SleepMonitors/README.md

 </br></br>

 <h2>Usage:</h2>

-Simply launch the executable and your monitors should go to sleep.<br>
+Simply launch the executable and your monitors should go to sleep.<br />
-A small message will display on screen telling you it's about to do so.<br>
+A small message will display on screen telling you it's about to do so.<br />
 This message can be hidden with a `-s` launch command like so: `SleepMonitors.exe -s`